Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 - Thyroid problems—Use with caution.
 May make these conditions worse.

-A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 60 minutes and the infusion will be given every 3 weeks.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for at least 30 to 60 minutes every 2, 3, or 4 weeks.
+Your doctor will decide how many treatments you will need.

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.